Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display

 \subsection{Subjective Evaluation Methodology}

-Double Stimulus Impairment Scale (DSIS) evaluation methodology variant II with the continuous 5-scale rating was applied in our test to explore degradation characteristics.
-Scores were normalized to integer values between 0 and 100.
-Subjects were asked to vote on the right one, comparing with the left one.
-As Fig.~\ref{fig:screenshot} shows, pairwise visualization was performed to compare the perceptual quality of different point clouds.
-With a reference model, i.e., lossless, on the left and a distorted model, i.e., lossy, on the right, subjects are able to fully observe the quality in an omnidirectional view and then rate by moving a controller related to a bar in the application.

-A total of 47 subjects involved in our subjective tests aged from 22-35.
+Two protocols for subjective PCQA are widely adopted by researchers, namely ACR methodology and DSIS methodology, as shown in Table~\ref{tbl:related work}.
+Subjects tend to rate explicitly according to the visual quality under ACR and relative differences of perception under DSIS.
+But the double stimulus methodology, DSIS, is more consistent in terms of identifying the level of impairment~\cite{alexiou_performance_2017}.
+The reason is that point clouds are displayed as a collection of points, and spaces between contents may be habitually recognized as ``holes".
+Subjects are likely to give lower scores when the reference point cloud is absent.
+Besides, it is mentioned in the recently published standardization ITU-T P.919~\cite{itu919} for immersive $360^{\circ}$ video on HMD that DSIS is statically more reliable than ACR.

+Therefore, our experiment used the DSIS methodology and displayed the reference and the distorted point clouds side by side as shown in Fig.~\ref{fig:screenshot}.
+In addition, the hidden reference for each sequence was added like some point cloud assessment experiments~\cite{alexiou_towards_2017,torlig_novel_2018,alexiou_comprehensive_2019,alexiou_performance_2017,alexiou_impact_2018,alexious_point_2018,alexiou_point_2018-2,da_silva_cruz_point_2019,9191308}.
+In other words, a pair of reference point clouds would be simultaneously displayed once for each sequence without the distorted point cloud.
+Finally, scores from continuous 5-scale rating were then normalized to integer values between 0 and 100~\cite{zerman_subjective_2019,su_perceptual_2019}.
+It should be noted that side-by-side displaying is commonly used in subjective quality assessment of holographic data like light fields~\cite{8010398,perra2018assessing} and point clouds~\cite{alexiou_towards_2017,torlig_novel_2018,alexiou_comprehensive_2019,alexiou_performance_2017,alexiou_impact_2018,alexious_point_2018,alexiou_point_2018-2,da_silva_cruz_point_2019,zerman_subjective_2019,9191308}.
+Moreover, the addition of hidden reference records the subjective scores for reference point cloud sequences to reduce the effect of sequence content.

+Thirty-eight subjects, aged from 22 to 35, were involved in each session of our subjective test.